aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/load-onenote-2007/_index.md

 import com.aspose.note.UnsupportedFileFormatException;
 ```

-## Step‑by‑Step Guide
+## Step‑by‑step guide

-### Step 1: Define the Document Directory
+### Step 1: define the document directory

-First, tell the program where your OneNote 2007 file lives.
-Replace the placeholder with the actual path on your system.
+Specify the absolute or relative path where the OneNote 2007 file resides.
+Use `Paths.get(...)` or simple string concatenation, but always ensure the path ends with the correct file separator.

 ```java
 String dataDir = "Your Document Directory";
 ```

-### Step 2: Load the OneNote 2007 Document
+### Step 2: load the OneNote 2007 document

-Now we actually load the file.
-The `Document` constructor reads the file from disk.
-We wrap the call in a `try` block so we can catch format‑related issues.
+Instantiate the `Document` object with the file path.
+Enclose the call in a `try` block so you can catch format‑related exceptions.

 ```java
 // ExStart:LoadOneNote2007